Network programming Pt. 1 - TCP and Hello World!

 set NULL as the first argument(node) indicating we need an address from system, 2nd arg. is our desired port, 3rd arg is hints struct passed as a ref, the result of this is stored in bind_addr struct that we defined above and passed as a ref as 4th arg.

-1. we start a socket by passing the required parameters from bind_addr struct. it will return a negative number on failure. a positive number is returned on successful creation of socket, this number indicates the file descriptor associated with the socket.
+bind_addrstruct. it will return a negative number on failure. a positive number is returned on successful creation of socket, this number indicates the file descriptor associated with the socket.we call

 //start listining